Strilanc/Strilanc.github.io/_posts/2014-05-24-Cancel-Tokens-for-Java.markdown

 If you call the above method, and both tokens aren't cancelled, it will keep recursing until it overflows the stack.
 Instead of recursion making the problem smaller until it hits a base case, the problem is staying essentially the same, so the recursion never terminates.
 Maybe this would work on a machine with infinite memory and speed, depending on how said machine resolved this sort of non-halting case, but (unfortunately) we don't have such a machine.

 Instead of making an infinitely tall ladder of callbacks removing the callback below them, we need to make a cycle where two callbacks remove each other.
-This is tricky, for a few reasons.
-You might not have the information needed to remove a callback until after it's been added.
-You have to be careful not to remove the second callback until it's actually been added.
-Plus, in the concurrent case, tokens may be cancelled as the method progresses but if we synchronize on both tokens at the same time we'll have introduced a [lock ordering deadlock](http://en.wikipedia.org/wiki/Deadlock).
+This is tricky for a few reasons.
+First, you might not have the information needed to remove a callback until after it's been added.
+Meaning you don't know how to remove the second callback when registering the first callback.
+Second, the first callback might run immediately and try to remove second callback before it's even been added (and so bad things happen).
+Third, tokens may be concurrently cancelled as the method progresses.

 The way I avoid those issues is to make the first callback only do something the second time it is called, and do nothing the first time it is called.
 Then, after the second callback has been added, I call the first one once.
 Essentially, this ensures the first callback can't run until after the second callback has been added (and so can be removed).
 Here's what it looks like, assuming we have an add callback method that returns a remove-the-callback-you-just-added function: